 Paychecks for all student employees are given out after 12:30 p.m. on the tenth of each month in the Cashier's Office, Room CC3-425.
-After 4:30 p.m., paychecks are available at the switchboard.
+After 4:30 p.m. to 7:30 p.m., Monday through Thursday, paychecks are available at the switchboard.
 If the tenth of the month should fall on a Saturday or Sunday, the paychecks will be given out the Friday before.